Nick __Professor: Scene

 Ash, on the other hand, was taken aback by the sudden turn of events.
 She had never expected Nick to be so forthcoming, and her usual composure was beginning to falter.
 Her face etched with complaints and disapproval, she seemed to pierce a hole through him with her gaze.
 Yet, she couldn't bring herself to object, not when Nick's words held a gentle, coaxing tone.

 But Nick remained oblivious to her struggle, his gaze fixed on the window.
 "It's going well!
-Got my grad degree, back here," Ales declared concisely, withholding unnecessary details.
+Got my grad degree, and finally back here," Ales declared concisely, withholding unnecessary details.

-Nick's decision to keep the conversation going seemed to be paying off, as Ash was now actively participating, her words soothing to his ears.
+Minutes passed, and Nick's decision seemed to be paying off, as Ash slowly eased into conversation, her words soothing to his ears.